denoland/deno_kv_oauth/README.md

 This module is incompatible with [Twitch](https://www.twitch.tv/) as an OAuth 2.0 provider, as the platform
 [doesn't support PKCE](https://twitch.uservoice.com/forums/310213-developers/suggestions/39785686-add-pkce-support-to-the-oauth2-0-authorization-cod).
-[PKCE](https://oauth.net/2/pkce/) is a requirement for all OAuth 2.0 providers for this module.
+[PKCE](https://oauth.net/2/pkce/) is a requirement for all OAuth providers for this module.

 ## In the Wild

-Check out these projects powered by Deno KV OAuth 2.0:
+Check out these projects powered by Deno KV OAuth:

 1. [Deno SaaSKit](https://saaskit.deno.dev/) - A modern SaaS template built on Fresh.